Born Charlotte Denise Watson, in 1958 in Seattle (Washington), the eldest

 Western Rim, and In Search of Color Everywhere.

-New York Foundation for the Arts is the fiscal sponsor for my fourth novel and a
+New York Foundation for the Arts is the fiscal sponsor for a

 My muse is history.
 The task of healing and reconciling the past, propels